 Within the Projection Control frame, the mechanics of a projection, such as type and direction, are specified:

-coordinate system types.
+The Type attribute specifies the type of projection to be performed.
+Four different projection methods are available, each with its own advantages as described in the Types section.
+The naming convention for the projection methods is based loosely on analogies with coordinate system types.
 Each method, however, is simply a ray-surface intersection calculation.
 The methods differ in how the rays are cast.

 Note: The projection type selected for the Project command is stored as an attribute of a domain so that Grid, Solve defaults to using the same Projection Method.

 The Direction attribute specifies which direction the projection should take.
 This control depends on the relative position of the grid and database.
 Directional arrows are also rendered in the Display window (as can be seen in the figures in the Types section).
 The options for Direction are:

 The Project Points and Project Shape radio buttons specify how grid points are handled during projection of grid entities.
 Both options are disabled when projecting database curves.

 Tip: Use the Project Shape option when projecting connectors so that the connector retains its original Distribution after projection.
 Otherwise, if the Project Points option is used, the distribution will be changed to a General distribution.

 The Interior Only attribute specifies that only the interior points be projected onto the interior of the database surface.
 It is recommended to check Interior Only if, for example, your domain's connectors are already database constrained (e.g., Line on DB segment types).
 Otherwise, your Line on DB segments will be replaced by General segments.
 Interior Only is disabled when the Project Shape option is selected.